-The tour finishes early afternoon so you can depart and make your way back to Cuzco by train or bus.
-That evening, your group will meet up for celebratory meal, usually ending up in Mama Africa’s the place to be in Cuzco!
+The tour finishes early afternoon so you can depart and make your way back to Cusco by train or bus.
+That evening, your group will meet up for a celebratory meal, usually ending up in Mama Africa’s the place to be in Cusco!

-If like me, you're looking for something an alternative to what everyone else does, I can help you book this trip and design a trip of a lifetime for you – just get in touch with me.
+If like me, you're looking for something an alternative to what everyone else does, I can help you book this trip and design a trip of a lifetime for you – just get in touch.